Paradox1st/pr_jobboard/README.md

 If both the checks do not pass, then the source will be identified as 'Unknown'.

 The functions `mapDomains` and `findSource` contains the logic the above approach in `initdb.js`.

+## Results

+The job source resolution csv file and number of opportunities in each job source can be found in `./raw/result.json` and `./raw/results.csv`

 ## Extra things